 A patch of grass

 Paris is fantastic for parks, squares, river-side spots to sit down and enjoy a slice of shade and a peaceful afternoon.
 For a real wilderness (and a workout to get to the top) head to Parc des Buttes-Chaumont.
-For a peaceful green where even the likes of Monet used to relax and paint, head to Parc Monceau.
-For a brief break at the water’s edge, the Canal St-Martin (pictured above) is perfect, as seen in Amélie.
+For a peaceful green area where even the likes of Monet used to relax and paint, head to Parc Monceau.
+For a brief break at the water’s edge in an area off the beaten path in Paris, the Canal St-Martin (pictured below) is perfect.
+Providing the backdrop for a number of scenes in iconic French film Amélie, it’s a great place to relax with a drink and while away a sunny afternoon of people watching.

 What’s your favourite thing to do in Paris?
 Any other free tips to share?